fatih/gb-example/README.md

 # gb-example [![Build Status](http://img.shields.io/travis/fatih/gb-example.svg?style=flat-square)](https://travis-ci.org/fatih/gb-example)

 This is an example Go project which uses [gb](http://getgb.io/).
-It includes internal packages, external third-party vendorized packages and travis integration to show all possible use cases.
+It includes internal packages, external third-party vendorized packages, tests and travis integration to show all possible use cases.

-Download it and use it to play with the [gb](http://getgb.io/) tool.
-Instructions to install `gb` is here: http://getgb.io/docs/install/
+This project simply builds a new CLI app, called `convert` which converts a camel case word into a snake case word.
+Example: `GbProject` -> `gb_project`

 # Usage